Handling invalid index on empty tuple from list in Terraform

 5. References

-It is common to use count = 0 to archive feature toggle in Terraform.
-However, it could result empty tuple error when the when it is implement in a resource and the feature is disable.
+It is common to use count = 0 to achieve feature toggle in Terraform.
+However, it could result in an empty tuple error when it is implemented in a resource and the feature is disabled.
 A tuple is a type of list that can contain any number of elements of different types.
-Index zero is used to access the enabled resource, eg, module.feature[0].id.
-The tuple is empty when resource is disabled and module.feature[0] does not exist and result an error.
+Index zero is used to access the enabled resource, e.g., module.feature[0].id.
+The tuple is empty when the resource is disabled, and module.feature[0] does not exist, resulting in an error.

 For example, below code runs well: